Are Front Squats Safer Than Back Squats?

 Using the appropriate equipment for front squats and back squats can enhance safety and performance.
 For front squats, using an Olympic barbell with a front rack position can provide better stability and comfort.
 Back squats may require the use of a power rack or squat rack to safely load and unload heavy weights.

-See also The Benefits of Front Squats for Glutes
+See also 5 Benefits of Goblet Squats Vs Split Squats

 Personal Preference and Goals